avthart/dev-environment-macos/README.md

 ## SSH Config

 There 's no $HOME/.ssh config when you did not use SSH before.
-Let's create this by "ssh-ing" to a server (e.g. Github).
+Start with "ssh-ing" to a server (e.g. github.com):

 ```bash
 ssh github.com